nllz/IRTF-HRPC/draft-glossary.md

       (            Content agnosticism     )

-The combination of reliability, resilience, anonymity and authenticity is what makes up security on the Internet
+The combination of reliability, confidentiality, integrity, anonymity, and authenticity is what makes up security on the Internet

                  ( Reliability    )
-    security =  (  Resilience    )
+    security =  (  Confidentiality )
                 (  Integrity       )
                 (  Authenticity    )
                  ( Anonymity      )

 Research Group Information